tommililja/Farse/README.md

 ## Custom parsers

-We can use Parse.custom to create parsers for types that does not have an included parser.
+We can use Parse.custom to create our own parsers for types that do not have an included parser, or to create optimized versions that avoid mapping and other operations.

 ```fsharp
 open Farse